About The UCCS Aging Center

 In January 1999, the UCCS Aging Center (then called the CU Aging Center) opened its doors in the Golf Acres Shopping Center on North Hancock Avenue in Colorado Springs.
 Its purpose was to serve as a training clinic for the still-developing UCCS doctoral program in clinical geropsychology as well as a community mental health clinic for underserved older adults.

-In 2012, Aging Center receives the Joe Henjum Senior Accolades Award for Integrated Caregiver Services, following the previous year's honor from the El Pomar Foundation Awards of Excellence as a finalist in the health care category.
-The UCCS Clinical Psychology Ph.D. program also is selected by the Council of Professional Geropsychology Training Programs for the 2012 Innovative Training Award.
+In 2012, the Aging Center received the Joe Henjum Senior Accolades Award for Integrated Caregiver Services, following the previous year's honor from the El Pomar Foundation Awards of Excellence as a finalist in the health care category.
+The UCCS Clinical Psychology Ph.D. program was also selected by the Council of Professional Geropsychology Training Programs for the 2012 Innovative Training Award.

 Academic Focus